kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 question.
 -->

-- The merged discovery endpoint should reliably return a complete and up-to-date set of resources available in the cluster, except for brief periods during peer lease expiration or network partition
+- The peer-aggregated discovery endpoint should reliably return a complete and up-to-date set of resources available in the cluster, except for brief periods during peer lease expiration or network partition
 - The percentage of proxied resource requests that result in a successful response (not 5XX) should be high (>99% under normal conditions)
-- The system should minimize the duration of staleness in the merged discovery cache (ideally less than the lease expiration period, typically 1 hour)
+- The system should minimize the duration of staleness in the peer-aggregated discovery cache (ideally less than the lease expiration period, typically 1 hour)
 - The feature should not introduce significant latency or error rates for standard API operations
 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?